 If you see this message on a domain that is on the allowlist, there may be an issue with domain detection on the page.
 Make sure that you're using the embed code provided by Wistia without any modifications.
 See embedding requirements below for more, or reach out to Wistia Support for help diagnosing a domain restriction issue.

-The two most important components, included by default with every Wistia embed code, are:
+There a few important components here, included by default with every Wistia embed code:

-When your embeds load on a page, the E-v1.js script is what renders the video player visually.
-With Domain Restrictions enabled, E-v1.js will first try to match the domain of the parent page with the domains in your allowlist, and then either embed or restrict the media.
+When your embeds load on a page, the player will first try to match the domain of the parent page with the domains in your allowlist, and then either embed or restrict the media.
 This works by checking for the page’s referrer value.

-The most common explanation for seeing the “video is not authorized to be embedded here” message on a domain you’ve added to the allowlist is modification or removal of the E-v1.js script.
-If this script is removed, modified, delayed, or self-hosted, Domain Restrictions will not work as expected.
+The most common explanation for seeing the “video is not authorized to be embedded here” message on a domain you’ve added to the allowlist is modification or removal of the E-v1.js or player.js scripts, depending on your embed code.
+If one of these scripts is removed, modified, delayed, or self-hosted, domain restrictions will not work as expected.